sway2020/GravitativeCableCar/cable_car_asset_guide/README.md

 ## Model Preparation
-You model needs some preparation, or the cable car template in the asset editor is gonna do some crazy things to it.
+Your model needs some preparation, or the cable car template in the asset editor is gonna do some crazy things to it.
 Cable cars would have some weird color/shading, and it might even spin like car wheels.
 It took me a lot of time to figure things out.

 I use Blender 2.82a so things might be a little different if you use other software.